By-Laws

 The meetings of FWAPL shall be Regular or Special:

 1. REGULAR MEETINGS shall normally be held monthly at such time and place as may be designated by the Executive Committee.
 The Annual Business Meeting shall be held in April.
-The Executive Committee may reschedule Regular Meetings with proper notification to the membership.
+The Executive Committee may reschedule the Annual Business Meeting and Regular Meetings with proper notification to the membership.

 2. SPECIAL MEETINGS may be held at any time the affairs of FWAPL necessitate such a meeting to be held, notice thereof to be given by the President, and in his absence, by the First Vice President, provided that such notice may be given by e-mail or by telephone.